DavidDurman/ghost-qunit-runner/README.md

 - Run QUnit tests in a headless browser.
 - Display colorful results in the command line.
-- Display remote (in test) logging in the command line.
+- Display remote (in test) logging in the command line, i.e. console.log() in your tests work as expected.